sinshu/numflat/README.md

 ### Signal processing
 The `NumFlat.SignalProcessing` namespace provides functionality related to signal processing.
+It currently supports the following methods, with plans to add more methods in the future.
+* Extract frames using the window function
+* Overlap addition
-It currently supports framing, overlap-add, 1D FFT and IFFT.
+* FFT and IFFT
+* STFT and ISTFT
 #### Code
 ```cs
 using NumFlat.SignalProcessing;